VivienAdnot/spreadsheet/TECHNICAL-ARCHITECTURE.md

 ## 🎯 Overview

-The Grasp project represents a complete evolution from a 20-minute prototype to a production-ready Google Apps Script extension with modern TypeScript tooling and automated deployment pipeline.
+The Grasp project is a production-ready Google Apps Script extension ecosystem with modern TypeScript tooling, automated deployment pipeline, and comprehensive development workflow.

 ## 🔧 Development Pipeline